cccs-eric/assemblyline4_docs/docs/user_manual/searching.md

 # Searching

 Assemblyline offers a search capability within its user interface to search for anything inside its repository.
-Using the search widget, a user can issue a Lucene-based search query string that will be handled by the internal search engine.
-The fields available for searching are dictated by several Object Data Models (aka ODMs) that are captured via Elastic indices.
+Using the search widget, a user can submit a search query that follows the Lucene query syntax that will be handled by the search engine.
+The fields available for searching are dictated by several Object Data Models (aka ODMs) that are captured via Elasticsearch indices.

-Elastic indices allow Assemblyline to deduplicate most of the results in the system which is a major reason Assemblyline can scale so well.
+Elasticsearch indices allow Assemblyline to deduplicate most of the results in the system which is a major reason Assemblyline can scale so well.
 Searching indexed fields is also very fast.

 There are 6 primary "*indices*":